vnponce/trx-challenge/README.md

 Live demo: ➡ [https://trx-challenge.vercel.app/](https://trx-challenge.vercel.app/)

-This is a project to demonstrate expertise on Vue 3, make API requests, create components, manage state and applying styling.
+This is a project to demonstrate expertise on Vue 3, making API requests, creating highly readable components, managing efficient state and applying styling to match designs.
 The main goal was to create a user list with the ability to filter by name and email.

 ## Technologies 🤖
 - VueJS 3